 Even though Medicare does not cover you in Panama, if you have Medicare Part A & B, you can switch to a Medicare Advantage plan that covers urgent care and medical emergencies in Panama.

-You could switch to a Medicare Advantage plan before moving to Panama or after moving to Panama.
+You can switch to a Medicare Advantage plan before or after moving to Panama.

-We work with 3 Medicare Advantage for expat experts!
+We work with THREE Medicare Advantage for expat experts!

 Now, You do NOT Have to Prepay!